Benjamin H. Liebman, Ph.D.

 Dr. Liebman is particularly interested in U.S. antidumping policy as well as trade protection in the U.S. steel industry.
-His work has been published by scholarly journals that include, Journal of International Economics, Journal of Law and Economic, Review of World Economics, Review of International Economics, Canadian Journal of Economics, Southern Economic Journal, World Economy, Empirical Economics, as well as the National Bureau of Economic Research working paper series.
+His work has been published by scholarly journals that include, Journal of International Economics, Journal of Law and Economic, Review of World Economics, Review of International Economics, Canadian Journal of Economics, Southern Economic Journal, World Economy, Empirical Economics, Review of Industrial Organization, as well as the National Bureau of Economic Research working paper series.

 Faculty Expert Profile